Vitamin B9 (Folic acid, Folate)

 Good source of Calcium, Good source of protein

-Abdominal bloating, Abdominal cramps, Abdominal pain, Anaphylaxis, Constipation, Flatulence or gas, Gas, Itchy Skin rashes, Not Available, Rashes in the form of hives, Skin inflammation
+Abdominal bloating, Abdominal cramps, Abdominal pain, Anaphylaxis, Constipation, Flatulence or gas, Gas, Itchy Skin rashes, Rashes in the form of hives, Skin inflammation

 What is